thafaker/TerminalDrome/README.md

 ![TerminalDrome Screenshot](terminaldrome.png)

 We now have a HELP Screen.
-While in TerminalDrome press SHift+H and the following Help-Screen appears!
+While in TerminalDrome, press SHift+H and the following Help-Screen appears!

 ┌ Hilfe ────────────────────────────────────┐
 | TerminalDrome - Tastenkürzel              |